Inky-Tech-Pty-Ltd/Links/README.md

 Human brains grow to maturity inside the reputation economy of a village.
 As they do so, the brains develop constraints that guard against loss of prestige.
 In the village, prestige is currency.
 AIs are not yet guarding their reputation in this way.
 They don't develop the set of commonsense constraints, and often they seem stupid.

 In this project, we have come to believe that AGI is social.
+An AI that knows its reputation is an asset, and that can feel shame, will not seem stupid.

 ### Goals
 This project is motivated by an attempt to: